- There is a known link between PCOS and miscarriage, but there is not enough data on this topic.

 Experiencing a miscarriage can be a devastating experience.
 There can never be a right or wrong way of coping with and managing your loss.
 However, for many women, closure, or acceptance, is possible once they understand why something has happened.
 We need to improve our knowledge on PCOS and pregnancy; we need to better understand why PCOS increases the risk of miscarriage; and, perhaps above all, we need to give those women who have experienced a loss, answers.

-What can you do to manage your risk and increase your chances of a healthy pregnancy?
+What can you do to manage your risk of miscarrying and increase your chances of a healthy pregnancy?

-As already discussed, there is significant work to be done in this field.
+As already discussed, there is significant work to be done to support the risk of PCOS and miscarriage.
 Some reports have suggested that ovulation induction agents, such as clomiphene citrate and metformin, might improve live birth rates.
 In fact, metformin is not strictly an ovulation inducer, it is used to treat insulin resistance, and has, therefore, been used ‘off-label’ to manage some of the symptoms of PCOS.
 There is limited evidence that it improves ovulation rates.
 There is no solid evidence that either of these drugs reduce the risk of miscarriage and the data across different studies remains conflicting.

 Whilst this may all be sounding a little depressing, there is one key thing that should be remembered; many of the symptoms of PCOS can be alleviated by making healthy lifestyle decisions.
 Losing weight, exercising more, making considered choices with regards to your diet, these are all things that can help to improve menstrual cycle regularity.
 This in turn, increases your chances of getting, and staying, pregnant.